POAs and SMSFs

 Except for WA, all jurisdictions recognise an out-of-state POA:

-* Victoria: validly made EPOA made in another State or Territory is recognised in Victoria.
-Section 138 Powers of Attorney Act 2014 (Vic).
+* Victoria: validly made EPOA in another state or territory recognised in Victoria—section 138 Powers of Attorney Act 2014 (Vic).

-* SA Enduring POA: Interstate POA is valid to the extent that the powers it gives under the laws of the jurisdiction in which the POA was made could validly have been given by a POA made under the South Australia Act.
-Section 14 Powers of Attorney and Agency Act 1984 (SA).
+* SA Enduring POA: Interstate POA is valid to the extent that the powers it gives under the laws of the jurisdiction in which the POA was made could validly have been provided by a POA made under the South Australia Act—section 14 Powers of Attorney and Agency Act 1984 (SA).

-* QLD Enduring POA: A POA made in another jurisdiction that complies with the requirements of that other jurisdiction is recognised to the extent that the powers it gives could validly have been given by a Queensland POA.
-Section 34 Powers of Attorney Act 1998 (Qld).
+* QLD Enduring POA: A POA made in another jurisdiction that complies with the requirements of that other jurisdiction is recognised to the extent that a Queensland POA could have validly given the powers it provides—section 34 Powers of Attorney Act 1998 (Qld).

 * WA Enduring POA: Sadly, the attorney must first apply to the WA State Administrative Tribunal.
 This is for an order recognising the POA in WA.
 The Tribunal must be satisfied that the form and effect of the POA correspond sufficiently to a POA made in Western Australia.
 Section 104A Guardianship and Administration Act 1990 (WA).
 Good luck with that.

 * TAS Enduring POA: A POA ‘registered’ in another jurisdiction validly registered in Tasmania.
 Further, a POA made in another jurisdiction can be registered in Tasmania.
-But, only if it complies with the laws of Tasmania or the laws of another Australian jurisdiction.
+But only if it complies with the laws of Tasmania or another Australian jurisdiction.
 Sections 42 and 43 Powers of Attorney Act 2000 (TAS).
-However, as a sign of how out of touch the Tasmanian government is, there is no ‘registration’ in any other jurisdiction, other than Tasmania.
+However, as a sign of how out of touch the Tasmanian government is, there is no ‘registration’ in any jurisdiction other than Tasmania.
 Only Tasmania keeps a mandatory register of enduring and medical POAs.

 * NT and ACT Enduring POAs: recognise POAs and common law POAs.
 In the Northern Territory and ACT, the interstate POA or common law POA is treated as though it was made under the respective NT or ACT Act.